ypathak1/ds340project/README.md

    - If time runs out or you get it wrong, you lose a life and your combo resets D:
    - Game over when you run out of lives.

-   Notes and tips:
+   #### Notes and tips:
-   - Good lighting and a steady camera make the demo more reliable.
+   - Good lighting and a steady camera make the game more reliable.
    - Make exaggerated facial expressions!
 Have some fun with it.
    - Collect several samples per expression before training to improve the learned model.